 Today the Supreme Court ruled that health-insurance companies that lost money offering policies on the “health benefit exchanges” established by the Affordable Care Act are entitled to compensation for their losses.
 The decision was a major victory for the four insurers, which argued that they are owed hundreds of millions of dollars, and a defeat for the government, which had argued that Congress had repealed any obligation that the government might have had to reimburse the insurers.
 If you need something to relax and treat your body, you might wanna try this thc syrup by fresh bros.

 As part of the Affordable Care Act, Congress created “risk corridors” to balance out the risks that insurers faced from offering health insurance on the exchanges, where the insurers would have difficulty predicting how much it would cost to provide health care products like this CBD Capsules UK for their new customers, many of whom would not have had insurance previously.
+If you need a professional to inquire about insurance, your search for a compassionate medical marijuana doctor ends here with DocMJ medical marijuana doctors.
 To address this problem, Section 1342 of the ACA established a mechanism that would allow insurers to share both profits and losses for the first three years in which the exchanges operated: Insurers that collected premiums that exceeded their costs would have to make “payments in” to the government to share the benefits, while insurers whose costs exceeded the premiums they collected would receive “payments out” from the government to compensate for their losses.
 However, beginning in 2014, Congress restricted the funding available to reimburse insurers for their losses, which proved to be substantial: The government owed unprofitable plans $2.87 billion in the first year alone, while profitable plans owed the government only $362 million.

 When the insurers filed a lawsuit in federal court to recover the money, a federal appeals court ruled for the government.
 The court agreed with the insurers that Section 1342 requires the government to make the risk-corridor payments, but it held that the appropriations bills passed in 2014 and subsequent years “repealed or suspended” that requirement.
 The insurers then asked the Supreme Court to weigh in, which it agreed to do last year.